 - The College has processes for recognising AP(E)L and APL.

 - A high number of students receive bursaries and living stipends to enable them to train as rabbis.
 These bursaries are made available by the Reform and Liberal movements.

-- Courses in Jewish education are set below the national average to widen participation.
+- Where possible fees are set below the national average to widen participation.